dalehassinger/Blog/aria-automation-messages-updates/index.md

 ---

+Besides notifying your team when a new VM is created, I'll demonstrate how to dispatch a message through an Orchestrator Workflow for a Day 2 Automation process.

+---

+###### Create a New VM and Send Message

 **Steps:**

 1. Within the Design section of Aria Automation, create a template.
-For the purpose of this tutorial, we will construct a straightforward Rocky Linux VM. | Refer to "Screen Shot 01".
+For the purpose of this tutorial, we will construct a straightforward Rocky Linux VM. | Refer to <a href="#screen-shot-01">Screen Shot 1</a>.
 2. Ensure that all properties you wish to include in your notification are incorporated into the template's YAML code.
-These property values will be transmitted to both ABX Actions and Orchestrator Workflows. | Refer to "Screen Shot 02".
+These property values will be transmitted to both ABX Actions and Orchestrator Workflows. | Refer to <a href="#screen-shot-02">Screen Shot 2</a>.
    - You have the flexibility to include any property in your messages, provided it is specified in the template's YAML code.
-3. Proceed to set up an Extensibility Action. | See "Screen Shots 03 and 04".
+3. Proceed to set up an Extensibility Action. | See <a href="#screen-shot-03">Screen Shot 3</a> and <a href="#screen-shot-04">Screen Shot 4</a>.
-4. Establish an Extensibility Subscription that will initiate the ABX Action or Orchestrator Workflow as required. | Refer to "Screen Shot 05".
+4. Establish an Extensibility Subscription that will initiate the ABX Action or Orchestrator Workflow as required. | Refer to <a href="#screen-shot-05">Screen Shot 5</a>.
-5. Here's an example of how to define a subscription. | See "Screen Shot 06".
+5. Here's an example of how to define a subscription. | See <a href="#screen-shot-06">Screen Shot 6</a>.
-6. Initiate the creation of an Orchestrator Workflow. | Refer to "Screen Shot 07".
+6. Initiate the creation of an Orchestrator Workflow. | Refer to <a href="#screen-shot-07">Screen Shot 7</a>.
-   - Incorporate an input property into the Orchestrator Workflow. | See "Screen Shot 08".
+   - Incorporate an input property into the Orchestrator Workflow. | See <a href="#screen-shot-08">Screen Shot 8</a>.
-   - Outline the schema within the Orchestrator Workflow. | Refer to "Screen Shot 09".
+   - Outline the schema within the Orchestrator Workflow. | Refer to <a href="#screen-shot-09">Screen Shot 9</a>.
-   - Inject the necessary code into the Orchestrator Workflow. | See "Screen Shots 10 and 11".
+   - Inject the necessary code into the Orchestrator Workflow. | See <a href="#screen-shot-10">Screen Shot 10</a> and <a href="#screen-shot-11">Screen Shot 11</a>.
 7. Deploy a new VM and confirm that the Extensibility Subscription successfully triggered the ABX Action you defined.
 8. Check your preferred messaging system to ensure the notification was received.
-   - Example of a Google Spaces Message | Refer to "Screen Shot 12".
+   - Example of a Google Spaces Message | Refer to <a href="#screen-shot-12">Screen Shot 12</a>.
-   - Example of a Microsoft Teams Message | See "Screen Shot 13".
+   - Example of a Microsoft Teams Message | See <a href="#screen-shot-13">Screen Shot 13</a>.
 9. If all steps were executed successfully, it's time for a celebration!
-10. "Screen Shot 14" illustrates the process of creating a Google Spaces Webhook.
+10. <a href="#screen-shot-14">Screen Shot 14</a> illustrates the process of creating a Google Spaces Webhook.

 ---

+###### Day 2 Automation Process with a Orchestrator Workflow and Send Message

+**Steps:**

+1. Initiate the creation of an Orchestrator Workflow. | Refer to "Screen Shot 07".
+2. Within the Design section of Aria Automation, create a template.
+For the purpose of this tutorial, we will construct a straightforward Rocky Linux VM. | Refer to "Screen Shot 01".
+2. Ensure that all properties you wish to include in your notification are incorporated into the template's YAML code.
+These property values will be transmitted to both ABX Actions and Orchestrator Workflows. | Refer to "Screen Shot 02".
+   - You have the flexibility to include any property in your messages, provided it is specified in the template's YAML code.

+---

 ###### Screen Shots of the Steps:

+###### Screen Shot 01:

 Design Template with YAML Code that has all the required Properties.

-Screen Shot 01:

 {{< image src="aria-automation-messages-01.png" caption="Click to see Larger Image of Screen Shot">}}